Sarath City Capital Mall

-The mall has a dedicated area of about 2,700,000 sq ft and is split into 8 floors.
+The mall has a dedicated area of about 2,700,000 sq ft, meaning mall retail space of 1,931,000 sq ft, has parking spaces for over 4000 cars and over 6000 bikes and is split into 8 floors.

-It has 2 food courts, a hypermarket by the brand Spar, An amusement park and Arcade by the name Tridom, etc.
+It has 2 food courts, a hypermarket by the Dutch brand Spar, An amusement park and Arcade by the name Tridom, a cinema multiplex called AMB Cinemas, which is a joint venture between Indian Multiplex chain Asian Cinemas and Telugu Film Actor and Indian Celebrity Mahesh Babu, a marketplace called BAZAAR, has over 500 brands in the mall for people to shop for, etc.